vmware-archive/springsource-cloudfoundry-samples/picalc-rabbitmq/README.md

-# Spring AMQP Pi Calculation Demo for CloudFoundry
+# Spring AMQP &pi; Calculation Demo for CloudFoundry

-This demo is an adaptation of the [Akka Getting Started Tutorial](http://akka.io/docs/akka/1.1.1/intro/getting-started-first-scala.html) that calculates the value of Pi but using RabbitMQ worker queues instead of Actors.
+This demo is an adaptation of the [Akka Getting Started Tutorial](http://akka.io/docs/akka/1.1.1/intro/getting-started-first-scala.html) that calculates the value of &pi; but using RabbitMQ worker queues instead of Actors.
 For an introduction to using worker queues with RabbitMQ see the [RabbitMQ Work Queues tutorial](http://www.rabbitmq.com/tutorials/tutorial-two-java.html).

 The demo consists of two web applications.
 The first is named 'picalc-master' and the second is named 'picalc-worker'.

-The master application takes input via a web form and splits up the calculation into multiple parts.
-The number of parts the calculation it is split up into is entered on the picalc-master's form.
+The master application takes input from a form specifying the number of parts to split up the calculation.
 The master sends a message for each part of the calculation to a Task Queue.
 Workers consume messages from the Task Queue and reply with the result to a Result Queue.
 The Master reads from the Result Queue, aggregates all the individual calculations, and displays the result.

-The advantage of this architecture is that you can parallelise the work by adding more workers as each worker will take messages from the Task Queue and process them concurrently.
+The advantage of this architecture is that you can parallelise the work by adding more workers.
+This is because each worker will take messages from the Task Queue and process them concurrently.
 Using the vmc command 'vmc instances picalc-worker 4' you can vary the the number of worker process.
 (In this case, to 4).
 To maximize the effect of scaling up, each worker is single threaded.

 ## Setup